xboxhacker/Tilted-Bed-Conveyor/README.md

 ---

  Add your object to the build plate.
 Rotate the object 45 degrees on the X axis (RED).
+Make sure your `First Layer Height` and `Layer Height` are the same, or Orca will throw an error.

  ![alt text](https://github.com/xboxhacker/Tilted-Bed-Conveyor/blob/master/images/rotate45d.png)